-Note: As of June 30, 2023, unless otherwise noted.
+Note: As of September 30, 2023, unless otherwise noted.

+Does not include APAC Private Equity given the acquisition closed on October 2, 2023.
 Please see the Notes at the end of this presentation.

 ^{1.} The performance, awards/ratings noted herein relate only to selected funds/strategies and may not be representative of any given client's experience and should not be viewed as indicative of Ares' past performance or its funds' future performance.
 Ares has not provided any compensation in connection with obtaining these awards but may have paid to use the award logo.
 All investments involve risk, including loss of principal.